Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > {: .output}
 {: .solution}

-If you're not already there, we need to navigate to our qc directory,
+We need to use just an input file and the -o flag to give the output directory: `fastqc _inputfile_ -o _outputdirectory_`

+Navigate to your `qc/` directory,
 ~~~
   cd ~/cs_course/analysis/qc/
 ~~~
 {: .bash}

-As we are using only one FASTQ file we can specify `fastqc` and then the location of the FASTQ file we want to be analysed, which is in our `data` directory and also the `illumina_qc` output directory:
+As we are using only one FASTQ file we can specify `fastqc` and then the location of the FASTQ file we want to analyse, and the `illumina_qc` output directory:

 ~~~
  fastqc ~/cs_course/data/illumina_fastq/ERR2935805.fastq -o illumina_qc/
 ~~~
 {: .bash}

 Press enter and you will see an automatically updating output message telling you the progress of the analysis.
 It should start like this: